 As you’ll learn later in this article, people use the term ‘Custom CRM development‘ in different ways.
 Winnona Partners defines Custom CRM development as: “the process of independently developing a CRM software system from scratch, typically without leveraging ‘Ready CRM’ platforms or services.“

-This leads to some important questions for businesses to consider: What extent of CRM features do you need?
-Is a ‘Ready CRM’ platform going to cut it, or could you actually save money and get more business-specific features with a Custom CRM?
+This leads to some important questions for businesses to consider: What CRM tools do you need?
+Is a ‘Ready CRM’ SaaS platform going to cut it?
+Or, could you actually save money and get more business-specific features with a Custom CRM?

-To help you answer these questions, we’ll dive deeper into the Custom CRM development process below.
+To help you answer these questions, we’ll dive deeper into custom CRM solutions below.
 But first, let’s be clear about what custom development is and what it isn’t.